Goodfluence Tour Sustainability

 Be Conscious: You must pay attention to your daily actions and be alert.
 When you make decisions, take into account where things come from and how they were produced.
 If you don’t know, then find out.
 You’re going to read labels, ask questions, and confront evil.
 It is your responsibility to ensure that your daily actions cause no unnecessary harm and leave goodness where possible, but there is no way you can do that with an unconscious mind.

-Live beyond yourself: When you take an action, ask yourself “How it is going to affect other humans, animals, and the earth?”
+Live beyond yourself: When you take an action, ask yourself, “How it is going to affect other humans, animals, and the Earth?”
 Make your decisions based on the well being of everyone and everything, not just yourself.
-This doesn’t mean that you have to be selfless, because in fact most of the time when your actions are done for the good of others it is good for yourself as well.
-Your choices needn’t be selfless, but they should rarely be selfish.
+This doesn’t mean that you have to be selfless, because in fact most of the time when your actions are done for the good of others it is good for you as well.
+Your choices should rarely be selfish.

 Adaptability: Your surroundings are constantly changing, especially if you are traveling.
 Sources for food and water, transportation options, the ways things are made, how things are done, what’s available… These will always be changing so you must be willing to adapt to your surroundings.

-Determination: In America it seems you must be constantly going against the grain of mainstream society to do what is right for earth, your community, and yourself.
+Determination: In the United States it seems you must be constantly going against the grain of mainstream society to do what is right for Earth, your community, and yourself.
 You must be determined to stick to what you believe and stand your ground against the people who try to deter you.
 Be confident in yourself, forge forward, and you will look back with pride and joy.

 Positive Attitude: Living sustainability is an uphill battle to start, but it gets much easier with practice.
 So especially to start you are going to need a positive attitude to help you stick to it and enjoy the experience.
 Also, if you want to have a positive impact on the people around you, it is best that you appear to be enjoying the experience in order to influence others to follow a similar path.

 Surroundings: Something that has stuck with me since childhood is the saying, “You are your surroundings.”
 To a large extent I believe that is true.
-Surround yourself with the people that you want to be.
-Surround yourself with the environments that allow you to live more sustainably.
+Surround yourself with the people that you want to be like.
+Immerse yourself into the environments that allow you to live more sustainably.
 Of course you don’t have to let your surroundings define you, but the journey will be much easier when the people and infrastructure are there to help you.